Configure EVC to ensure that virtual machine migrations between hosts in the cluster do not fail because of CPU feature incompatibilities.

 Option Description Baseline Graphics Applies the Baseline Graphics feature set that includes features through Direct3D 10.1/OpenGL 3.3.Note: Graphics Mode (vSGA) applies only the Baseline Graphics set that includes features through Direct3D 10.1/OpenGL 3.3.
-The Baseline Graphics feature set is compatible with all supported features for ESXi 7.0 or earlier.
+The Baseline Graphics feature set is compatible with all supported features for ESXi 6.5 or later.
 D3D 11.0 class features Applies the baseline graphics feature set that includes features through Direct3D 11.0/OpenGL 4.1.Note: When you create a cluster, if you enable EVC graphics mode D3D 11.0 class features, you can add only ESXi hosts that support Direct3D 11.0 to the cluster.
 When you try to add an ESXi host that does not support Direct3D 11.0 to the cluster, the operation fails with an error message.

 - Click OK.